PART 19: DANCE DANCE REDUX

 “No, I’m going to stay,” Luci now asserted.
 “The trip you’re both planning, it’s back to Friday, right?”

-“Yeah,” Frank admitted.
+“Yeah,” Frank admitted, pulling himself back to the present.
 “After all, Carrie’s taken issue with what happened at the dance.
 So it’s a good a date as any to test out our new circuits.”

 Luci shook her head.
 “Is it really?
 Or is that what she says?
 Because you don’t need to go to Friday – heck, even if Carrie somehow prevents that recording from being played, it doesn’t change what she did to Laurie in the first place!”